Your teams’ ability to adapt to change has a direct impact on your business’s bottom line.

 In order to do so, it is useful to follow existing change management models.

 Let’s take a look into the 5 most popular change management models.

 1. Kotter’s Change Management Model

 Kotter’s change management theory is one of the most popular and adopted ones in the world.

-This model has eight stages and every one of them focuses on employees’ response to change.
+This model has eight stages and each of them focuses on employees’ response to change.

-- Increase urgency – Creating a sense of urgency among employees may be the best driver for employees’ motivation and engagement.
+- Increase urgency – Creating a sense of urgency among employees may be the best way to motivate and engage them during the process.

-- Build the team – Determine the right set of skills and personalities for the team that will be most likely to drive change within the organization.
+- Build the team – Determine the right set of skills and personalities for the team that will be responsible for driving change within the organization.

 - Get the vision correct – Take into account not just the strategy, but also employees' creativity, emotions and project's objectives.